Wan-sdon-code/beyond-the-grades/README.md

 Let them hear **"no."**

-Let them make small mistakes.
+Let them make small mistakes and learn.

-Let them learn how to fix things.

-And when they really need help:
+When they really need you:

 **Be there.**

+But remember:

-> **Mum and Dad cannot be there forever.
-One day, they have to face life
+> **Mum and Dad cannot be there forever.**
-> themselves.**

-The goal isn't to make life difficult for them.

-It's to let them grow while they still have us around.
+One day, they will have to make their own decisions, solve their own problems and face their own failures.

+So while we're here, let them learn.

 ---

-## 🏠 Let Home Be Somewhere They Can Come Back To
+## 🏠 Make Sure They Know They Can Come Home

-Maybe they fail an exam.
+Maybe they fail.

 Maybe they choose the wrong path.

 Maybe they make a mistake.

-Maybe their life doesn't turn out exactly how we imagined.
+Maybe they disappoint you.

+Correct them when they're wrong.

 Guide them.

-Correct them when needed.

 But let them know:

-> **"Whatever happens outside, you can still come home and talk."**
+> **"Whatever happens, come home and talk."**

 That doesn't mean everything they do is okay.

-It means they know they don't have to hide every problem until it becomes worse.
+It means they don't have to hide their problems because they're scared of Mum and Dad.

-Sometimes knowing someone is still there gives you the courage to try again.
+Home should be where they can learn, recover and try again.

 ---

-## 🙏 Give Them Something to Hold On To
+## 🙏 Give Them Faith — And Teach Them Respect

-Sometimes you can study hard, work hard and do everything properly...

-and things still don't go your way.

-That's where I believe **faith matters**.
+I would teach my child my faith.

+But I would also teach them to respect someone else's.

-Faith doesn't mean sitting there and waiting for God to solve everything.
+Faith doesn't mean sitting there waiting for God to solve everything.

-You still work.

-You still ask for help.
+**Work.**

+**Ask for help.**

-You still fix what you can.
+**Fix what you can.**

-You still try again.

-Then:
+**Try again.**

-> **Do your best.
-Trust God with what you cannot control.
-Keep going.**
+Then trust God with what you cannot control.

-Faith doesn't remove every problem.

-**It gives you something to hold on to while facing it.**
+> **Faith doesn't remove every problem.
+It gives you something to hold on to while facing it.**

+And having faith should never be an excuse to treat someone of another faith badly.

 ---